-We have heard a ton of questions, and Allnutt has chosen to provide you with answers to some common questions in regards to a funeral, a funeral service and funeral homes.
+We have heard your questions, and Allnutt has chosen to provide you with answers to some common questions in regards to a funeral, a funeral service and funeral homes.

 - What exactly is a funeral?

 A funeral is a ceremony of proven value and worth for those who mourn.
 This creates an opportunity for family members and others to share in the loss and gives them a chance to express respect, love, and grief.
-A funeral allows facing the crisis that death presents.
+A funeral allows facing the reality of death.

 - What type of service should I have?

 Only you can really answer that question.
-If the type of service is not noted in a pre-plan than it is decided by the family.
-The service is held at a place of worship or at the funeral home.
+If the type of service is not noted in a pre-plan, than it is decided by the family.
+A service is normally held at a place of worship or at the funeral home.
 The service may vary in according to wishes of the family and religious denomination.
 You can also have a private service without the body present and can vary in procedures and ceremony according to the family.

 - Can I customize my funeral service?

 Yes, in fact, we highly recommend it.
 A funeral is a celebration of life.
-Our Allnutt directors are happy to discuss all options to ensure your funeral is made to your wishes.
+Our Allnutt directors are happy to discuss all options to ensure the funeral is made to your wishes.

 There are numerous reasons to have a viewing for the deceased.
 It is a part of many ethnic and cultural traditions.
 Grief specialists believe that a viewing helps the grief process.
 A viewing is also encouraged for children so long as it is there desire and explained well.

 - Why should you have an obituary notice?